theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-backup.md

 **XtractConsole.exe**

 Is the Xtract server that can be started as a console program for test purposes.

-For internal use only.
-Please do not use it!
+:grey_exclamation: For internal use only.
+Do not use this option!

 The subdirectory *config* is created automatically with the first extraction and contains all extractions as well as the corresponding log files.